-Annual Information Form 2016 Financial Statements Management's Discussion and Analysis 1 EXPLANATORY NOTES AND CAUTIONS Caution Regarding Forward-Looking Statements 3 3 30 CORPORATE STRUCTURE 4 Note 27 GENERAL DEVELOPMENT OF THE BUSINESS Three-Year History 4 4 27-29, 45-63 DESCRIPTION OF THE BUSINESS Business Supervision and Regulation in Canada Supervision and Regulation in the United States International Supervision and Regulation 5 5 5 5 6 Note 26 27-29, 45-63 110-111 110-111 70-73 Competition Environmental, Social and Governance Issues 6 7 DIVIDENDS 7 Note 16 76 DESCRIPTION OF CAPITAL STRUCTURE Description of Common Shares Description of Preferred Shares Certain Conditions of the Class A Preferred Shares as a Class Certain Conditions of the Class B Preferred Shares as a Class Restraints on Bank Shares under the Bank Act Ratings 7 8 8 8 8 8 9 Note 16 and 20 Note 16 Note 16 Note 16 70-76 MARKET FOR SECURITIES Trading Price and Volume Prior Sales 11 11 12 Note 15 and 16 DIRECTORS AND EXECUTIVE OFFICERS Board of Directors Board Committee Members Executive Officers Shareholdings of Directors and Executive Officers Additional Disclosure for Directors and Executive Officers 12 12 13 13 14 LEGAL PROCEEDINGS AND REGULATORY ACTIONS 14 Note 25 TRANSFER AGENT AND REGISTRAR 14 INTERESTS OF EXPERTS 15 137-138 AUDIT AND CONDUCT REVIEW COMMITTEE INFORMATION Composition of the Audit and Conduct Review Committee Shareholders' Auditors Pre-Approval Policies and Procedures and Fees 15 15 118 ADDITIONAL INFORMATION 15 APPENDIX I 17 BANK OF MONTREAL 17 AUDIT AND CONDUCT REVIEW COMMITTEE CHARTER 17
+Annual Information Form 2017 Financial Statements Management's Discussion and Analysis EXPLANATORY NOTES AND CAUTIONS Caution Regarding Forward-Looking Statements 2 2 31 CORPORATE STRUCTURE 3 Note 27 GENERAL DEVELOPMENT OF THE BUSINESS Three-Year History 3 3 27, 30, 45-62 Business Supervision and Regulation in Canada Supervision and Regulation in the United States International Supervision and Regulation Competition Environmental, Social and Governance Issues 3 3 4 4 5 5 6 Note 26 27, 30, 45-62 69-71, 80, 105, 109-111 69-71, 80, 109-111 69-71, 80, 109-111 111-112 DIVIDENDS 6 Note 16 75 DESCRIPTION OF CAPITAL STRUCTURE Description of Common Shares Description of Preferred Shares Certain Conditions of the Class A Preferred Shares as a Class Certain Conditions of the Class B Preferred Shares as a Class Restraints on Bank Shares under the Bank Act Ratings 6 7 7 7 7 8 8 Note 16 and 20 Note 16 Note 16 Note 16 71-75 MARKET FOR SECURITIES Trading Price and Volume Prior Sales 9 9 9 Note 15 and 16 68 DIRECTORS AND EXECUTIVE OFFICERS Board of Directors Board Committee Members Executive Officers Shareholdings of Directors and Executive Officers Additional Disclosure for Directors and Executive Officers 10 10 11 11 12 12 LEGAL PROCEEDINGS AND REGULATORY ACTIONS 12 Note 25 TRANSFER AGENT AND REGISTRAR 12 INTERESTS OF EXPERTS 13 137-138 AUDIT AND CONDUCT REVIEW COMMITTEE INFORMATION Composition of the Audit and Conduct Review Committee Shareholders' Auditors Pre-Approval Policies and Procedures and Fees 13 13 118 ADDITIONAL INFORMATION 13 APPENDIX I: BANK OF MONTREAL AUDIT AND CONDUCT REVIEW COMMITTEE CHARTER I-1 APPENDIX II: CREDIT RATING CATEGORIES II-1

-1 As indicated, parts of the Bank's Consolidated Financial Statements (2016 Financial Statements) and Management's Discussion and Analysis (2016 MD&A) for the fiscal year ended October 31, 2016 are incorporated by reference into this Annual Information Form.
-The 2016 Financial Statements and the 2016 MD&A are available on SEDAR (www.sedar.com).
+&lt;sup>1 As indicated, parts of the Bank's Consolidated Financial Statements (2017 Financial Statements) and Management's Discussion and Analysis (2017 MD&A) for the fiscal year ended October 31, 2017 are incorporated by reference into this Annual Information Form.
+The 2017 Financial Statements and the 2017 MD&A are available on SEDAR (www.sedar.com).